How to Throw an Awesome Birthday Party in an Airstream

 Camping is always more fun when the living space outside the camper is just as stylish as the inside.

 All great campers have an awning to create shade and connect the outdoor space to the interior.
 String lights are great for campers – they are fun and functional.
 Stylish lanterns add texture.

 Tables are handy to have for camping and partying.
 Homey table clothes over the tables help create a homey atmosphere – creating a true outdoor living space.

 Sarah attached crocheted blankets around the trees closest to the Airstream to create lots of cozy colors.

-Additional sleeping quarters for all the party-goers is created using a large canvas tent.
+Additional sleeping quarters for all the party-goers are created using a large canvas tent.
 This is a party that any little girl would appreciate!

 Fun crafts and friends make any party great!

-A beautiful Airstream interior paired with a cozy outdoor space and a fun group of friends creates a perfect birthday party every time!
+A beautiful Airstream interior paired with cozy outdoor space and a fun group of friends creates a perfect birthday party every time!

 After packing up the Airstream is ready for the next memory.